-You will most likely observe different gender dynamics in Thailand, and what seems like discrimination to a Western person.
+You will most likely observe different gender dynamics in Thailand and what seems like discrimination to a Western person.
 At the same time, Thailand is undergoing a tremendous amount of change, so gender dynamics are in a great deal of flux.
 Asking about these things with your Thai friends can bring heated (and fun) discussions as they try to figure things out as well.

-Depending on the context, relationships between young men and women (even those in college) are more formal than here in the U.S. Public displays of affection, even holding hands, are frowned upon - but are becoming more common by young people.
-However it is common to see people of the same sex holding hands as a sign of friendship.
+Depending on the context, relationships between young men and women (even those in college) are more formal than in the United States.
+Public displays of affection, even holding hands, are frowned upon-but are becoming more common among young people.
+It is common, however, to see people of the same sex holding hands as a sign of friendship.

-Western women are stereotyped as being "easy," so you should be wary of Thai men who approach you.
+Western women are stereotyped as being "easy," so be wary of Thai men who approach you.
 For men, be aware that there are many preconceptions about why Western men come to Thailand.